radar/guides/command-reference.md

 ### Arguments

-* *STRING* -         fragment of gem name to search for
+* *REGEXP* -         regexp to search for in gem name

 ### Description

-The search command displays remote gems whose name contains the given string.
+The search command displays remote gems whose name matches the given regexp.

 The --details option displays additional details from the gem but will take a little longer to complete as it must download the information